aimeos/aimeos-headless/README.md

 :star: Star us on GitHub — it motivates a lot!

-[Aimeos](https://aimeos.org/Laravel) is THE professional, full-featured and ultra fast headless ecommerce for Laravel!
+[Aimeos](https://aimeos.org/Laravel) is THE ultra-fast, cloud-native and API-first headless ecommerce for Laravel!
 You can adapt, extend, overwrite and customize anything to your needs.

 ## Features